• Skip to main content

 Over the last decade, a Bangkok riverside renaissance has seen new hotels and resorts – along with restaurants, cafés, bars, and even malls – sprout up on the banks of the Thai capital’s Chao Phraya River, luring locals and expats as much as tourists to Thailand’s ‘River of Kings’.

-A stay at one of the best Bangkok riverside hotels on the Chao Phraya River is a must for first-time visitors to Thailand’s capital as far as we’re concerned – or for that matter, repeat travellers seeking respite from the traffic chaos and car fumes of Sukhumvit Road and bright lights and bustling streets of Silom.
+We lived in Bangkok before moving to Cambodia, writing stories on Bangkok and updating Thailand guidebooks.
+As far as we’re concerned a stay at one of the best Bangkok riverside hotels on the Chao Phraya River is a must for first-time visitors to Bangkok, as well as repeat travellers seeking respite from Sukhumvit’s traffic chaos and car fumes and Silom’s bright lights and bustling streets.

-There are few things as restorative as a few days spent by the water, but if you’re looking for action rather than relaxation, there are also plenty of things to do on Bangkok’s Chao Phraya River.
+There are few things as relaxing and as restorative as a few days spent by the water, and a few days of slow travel exploring Bangkok’s riverside will reduce the stress levels.
+But if you’re looking for action rather than relaxation, there are also plenty of things to do on Bangkok’s Chao Phraya River.

 Best Bangkok Riverside Hotels on the Chao Phraya River From Luxury Resorts to Heritage Hotels